The Graduated Driver Licensing (GDL) Program

-The six (6) months of supervised driving begins the day driver education is completed successfully and you receive your permit from your instructor.
+The six (6) month period of supervised driving begins the day driver education is completed successfully, and the Instructor issues the permit.

-Teen drivers must practice for a minimum of six (6) months and include at least forty (40) hours of daylight driving and ten (10) hours of nighttime driving.
+Teen drivers must practice for a minimum of six (6) months, including at least forty (40) hours of daylight driving and ten (10) hours of nighttime driving.

 The supervising driver must have a valid license and be at least 21 years of age.
 They also need to be in the front seat and not under the influence of alcohol or drugs.